apify/apify-docs/sources/platform/actors/development/actor_definition/input_schema/specification.md

 - It defines the structure and validation rules for the input data the Actor accepts.
 - It determines the user interface components rendered in the Apify Console for configuring the Actor's input.

 By defining an input schema, you can provide a user-friendly interface for configuring your Actor while ensuring that the input data supplied by users adheres to the specified requirements and constraints.
-Also, the input schema make it easy to call and integrate your Actor from external systems.
+The input schema also makes it easy to call and integrate your Actor from external systems.

 To define an input schema for an Actor, set `input` field in the `.actor/actor.json` file to an input schema object as described below, or path to a JSON file containing the input schema.
 For backwards compability, if the `input` field is omitted, the system looks for an `INPUT_SCHEMA.json` file in the `.actor` directory or for an `INPUT_SCHEMA.json` file in the Actor's root directory - but do not depend on this behavior as it might be removed in the future.